-In some locations you will have to get approval from the homeowners association in order to get approval for your remodeling project plan.
+In some locations, you will have to get approval from the homeowners association to get approval for your remodeling project plan.
 A homeowners association (HOA) is an organization in a subdivision or planned community that makes and enforces rules for the properties and their residents.

 HOAs are set up to protect the community, but you could find that you are restricted in more ways than you might assume.
 In addition to governing paint colors, CC&Rs may limit whether you can plant or remove trees and which types of products and materials you can use in your remodel.